Frequently Asked Questions

 In a Montessori classroom, according to The International Montessori Index, "there is no limit to how long a child can work on something she has chosen.
 At any one time in a day all subjects (practical work, math, language, science, history, geography, art, music, etc.) will be being studied, at all levels, by children of mixed ages learning from each other, facilitated by careful observation, individual lessons, record keeping, and help of the teacher."

 Many Waldorf Schools are accredited by the Association of Waldorf Schools of North America (AWSNA), which assures adherence to the Waldorf curriculum.
-Today, there are over 900 Waldorf schools in 83 countries.
-In North America, there are more than 250 schools and 14 teacher education institutes in some level of development.
+Today, there are nearly 1000 Waldorf schools in 83 countries.
+In North America, there are more than 300 schools and 14 teacher education institutes in some level of development.

 Montessori schools can elect to be accredited through the American Montessori Society (AMS).
 There are about 1,200 accredited Montessori schools in the United States.
 The Montessori method was developed in Italy around the same time as Waldorf Education, by physician and educator Dr. Maria Montessori.

-The Waldorf curriculum was developed about 90 years ago by Austrian scholar and philosopher Rudolf Steiner.
-Waldorf schools are usually called Steiner schools outside America.
+The Waldorf curriculum was developed almost 100 years ago by Austrian scholar and philosopher Rudolf Steiner.
+Waldorf schools are usually called Steiner schools outside the US.

 What advantages does a play-based Early Childhood program have over other programs?